Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Not everyone thinks that asparagus beetles are bad.

 Lady bugs consider the larvae a delicacy.
 You can purchase lady bugs to release into your garden to eat the larvae.
 Be warned, though.
 The lady bugs will only stick around as long as there are larvae to eat.
 When their food supply runs out, they will leave your garden and go elsewhere to seek out something to eat.

 Predatory wasps are another insect that are beneficial to your garden.
 Tiny black eulophid wasps eat asparagus beetle eggs in the spring and then later in the season lay their own eggs inside of the beetle eggs.
 When the wasp eggs hatch, the resulting larvae eat the beetle eggs.
 Unfortunately, these wasps are not available for purchase and release into your garden.
 They are present in most areas so they will find their way to your asparagus patch.

 The early bird gets the worm, or in this case, both the larvae and adult.
 Because asparagus beetles are active during nesting season for birds, they make a handy source of protein for hungry nestlings.
 Create a bird friendly environment in your yard with lots of nesting areas and at least one source of water to encourage birds to move in.

 If you must spray, use neem oil.
 It is an oil that is derived from the neem tree.
 It is safe for use on food plants because it has a half-life of one to two days.
 Neem acts as a hormone disrupter in insects, killing them.
 It is non-toxic for humans and pets.
 Don’t use neem oil on your asparagus plants if you see tiny black wasps on them.
+Those are the predatory wasps.
 You don’t want to kill them.
 They are busy eating the eggs which are not effected by the neem oil.

 Clean Up Your Garden in the Fall